+- 16.0.
 Following discussion with parents/carers, pupils who are competent to manage their own health needs and medicines are encouraged to take responsibility for self-managing their medicines and procedures.
-This is reflected in their IHC plan.

-Where possible, pupils are allowed to carry their own medicines and relevant devices.

-Where it is not possible for pupils to carry their own medicines or devices, they are held in a locked cupboard in the office or classroom as appropriate.
+This is reflected in their IHC plan. - 16.1.
+Where possible, pupils are allowed to carry their own medicines and relevant devices. - 16.2.
+Where it is not possible for pupils to carry their own medicines or devices, medicines or devices are held in a locked cupboard in the office or classroom as appropriate. - 16.3.
 If a child refuses to take medicine or carry out a necessary procedure, staff will not force them to do so.
 Instead, the procedure agreed in the pupil's IHC plan is followed.
-Following such an event, parents/carers are informed so that alternative options can be considered.

-If a child with a controlled drug passes it to another child for use, this is an offence and appropriate disciplinary action.

-Topical lotions and creams e.g. emollients and sun cream may be brought to the school for application by the child with the permission of the Head teacher.

-Cough sweets/throat lozenges etc are not medicines and are not allowed in school.

-Ofsted and local child protection agencies must be notified within 14 days of any serious accident, illness or injury to, or death of, any child while in their care, and of the action taken.
+Following such an event, parents/carers are informed so that alternative options can be considered. - 16.4.
+If a child with a controlled drug passes it to another child for use, this is an offence and will lead to appropriate disciplinary action. - 16.5.
+Topical lotions and creams e.g., emollients and sun cream may be brought to the school for application by the child with the permission of the Head teacher. - 16.6.
+Cough sweets/throat lozenges etc are not medicines and are not allowed in school. - 16.7.
+Ofsted and local child protection agencies must be notified within 14 days of any serious accident, illness, or injury to, or death of, any child while in their care, and of the action taken.

-17. SUPPLY TEACHERS AND STAFF ABSENCE

-Supply teachers are:
+17. Supply teachers and staff absence

-- Provided access to this policy. - Informed of all relevant medical conditions of pupils in the class they are providing cover for. - Covered under the school's insurance arrangements.
+- 17.0.
+Supply teachers are: - Provided access to this policy, when practicable to do so. - Informed of all relevant medical conditions of pupils in the class they are providing cover for. - Covered under the school's insurance arrangements.

-18. INDIVIDUAL HEALTHCARE (IHC) PLANS
+18. Individual healthcare (IHC) plans